top of page

 Welcome to

-They?
+What Are They?

 The Reformed confessions represent the considered, prayerful, exegetical, redemptive-historical, theological, and practical judgments of the Reformed Churches on the most important issues facing the churches in the 16th and 17th centuries.
 They are not systematic theologies in miniature.
 They are conclusions and rules about what Christians ought to believe and how they ought to practice the faith.
 They represent the theology, piety, and practice of the Reformed Churches across Europe and the British Isles in the classical period of Reformed theology.
 Many of these documents have been adopted and modified by contemporary Reformed Churches as they continue to confess and practice the historic Reformed faith.